Your cookie preferences

 How to choose a business loan?

-Compare interest rates and fees: Shop around and compare interest rates from different lenders.
-Consider both fixed and variable interest rates and be aware of any additional fees, such as origination fees or prepayment penalties.
+Compare rates and fees: Shop around for competitive interest rates and be mindful of any additional fees, including origination and prepayment penalties.

 What are the risks of taking out a business loan?